Speed is what it's all about.

 There are quite a few factors that impact the real-world speeds you get at any given time on your devices.

 Device speed: Every device, including laptops, desktops, tablets, and smart devices such as TVs, phones, appliances, has its own unique processing and hardware capabilities.
 You’ll see the best performance on devices made in the past two years.
+Look up your device to see what speeds you can expect.

 Number of devices: All devices connected to the network share the internet connection.
 More devices = more sharing.
 However, bandwidth this massive means that sharing is unlikely to impact device speed.